-The Foundation believes that promoting entrepreneurship and innovation, as well as the growth of micro-, small- and medium-sized enterprises helps women develop greater economic prosperity.
-With more knowledge and experience in the use of social finance mechanisms and tools, the women’s sector will be better able to support these enterprises.
+We believe that promoting entrepreneurship and innovation, as well as the growth of micro-, small- and medium-sized enterprises helps women, Two Spirit, trans, and non-binary people develop greater economic prosperity.
+With more knowledge and experience in the use of social finance mechanisms and tools, the sector will be better able to support these enterprises.

-The Foundation will support and encourage the growth and readiness of women-serving organizations to join the social innovation and social finance ecosystem.
+The Foundation will support and encourage the growth and readiness of women, Two Spirit, trans, and non-binary serving organizations to join the social innovation and social finance ecosystem.
 This may include support to social purpose organizations that currently do not consider themselves part of that ecosystem.
-The Foundation seeks to prioritize funding to organizations that reach women who face multiple barriers, in communities where the needs are greatest.
+The Foundation seeks to prioritize funding to organizations that reach women, girls, Two Spirit, trans, and non-binary who face multiple barriers, in communities where the needs are greatest.

 Through the Investment Readiness Funding, we aim to:

 Increase the number and variety of groups engaged in the social finance ecosystem